 1981 saw Dan-Air launch a scheduled route linking Gatwick with Cork, its first scheduled service from Gatwick to Ireland, as well as a new, seasonal scheduled service linking Newcastle with Jersey and a new, year-round combined Gatwick– Newcastle–Aberdeen weekend schedule.
 During that year, the airline inaugurated scheduled services between Berlin and Amsterdam Schiphol, the company's first scheduled route from Berlin as well as its first scheduled route not to touch the UK.
 In addition to that in November, Dan-Air withdrew its application to the CAA to take over British Airways's Highland and Islands scheduled operation.

 Seventeen BAC 1-11 were in service in 1981 and one Viscount was retained.
 There was a further reduction in the number of passengers carried to 3,226,000 still more than any of its competitors.
 But the other airlines had began to bite into Dan-Air's business.
 By now the Boeing 727 had been increased to eleven, four of them the 200 advanced series.
-Two Boeing 737 joined the fleet matching those of contemporary airlines in the UK.
+Thomas Cook had long been a major Dan-Air client, they were able to succeed where Alan Snudden and Martin O'Regan had failed.
+They told Fred Newman that unless new 737 aircraft were available, that they woud use other carriers.
+The move shocked Neman into action and 737s were quickly added to the fleet.
+Although these initial models were, unsurprisingly, second hand!
+The Two Boeing 737 that joined the fleet matched those of contemporary airlines in the UK.
 21 HS 748 continued apace with their oil support charters and domestic flights.
 The Cardiff/Bristol-Paris service was closed in January due to low load factors.
 In April the - Gatwick-Cork service started.

-9 May - Some 14 B727, BAC 1-11 and HS748 charters were operated into Shetland for the official opening of the Sullom Voe Oil Terminal. and just two months later two routes were added to the network, Aberdeen-Newcastle and Newcastle-Jersey.
+In May Boeing 727, BAC 1-11 and HS748 charters were operated into Shetland for the official opening of the Sullom Voe Oil Terminal. and just two months later two routes were added to the network, Aberdeen-Newcastle and Newcastle-Jersey.
 As if Dan-Air had not had enough bad luck, on the evening of June 26th company HS 758 748 G-ASPL crashed at Nailstone Leicestershire whilst engaged on a mail flight from Gatwick to East Midlands Airport, with the loss of both pilots and the loadmaster.
 Initial fears of a terror linked crash were ruled out and a faulty door was found to be the fault.
 In August - The CAA granted a Gatwick - Dublin licence to Dan-Air.

 1982 saw an increase of passengers for the first time in two years when 3,599,000 people flew by Dan-Air on a mixed fleet that included twelve Boeing 727 jets and the Beoing 737 fleet was further supplemented by two new models bringing the total to four.
 Nineteen BAC 1-11 and the same number of HS 748 completed the fleet.
 Three company 748s were leased to British Airways (Highland Division).
 In March, Metropolitan Airways, a commuter carrier, took over the ‘Link City' network between Newcastle, Manchester, Birmingham, Cardiff and Bournemouth, operating under the Dan-Air banner.
 The same month Dan-Air Engineering drastically modified a HS 748 A specially with the addition of a large cargo door.
 After meeting CAA approval the aircraft was put into service.
 The successful Irish route was hoped to be repeated when a daily Gatwick - Dublin service was launched.
 In an attempt to boost scheduled services reductions of 10% were on Norwegian fares and licence to operate Gatwick - Zurich granted in August.
 As was the new direct Bristol/Cardiff -Glasgow flight started using a Metropolitan Airways Bandeirante.